MarcZenn/Hugonaut/content/views/products.md

   headline_two="Effortless Accuracy & Compliance"

-  copy_two="Tracking, reconciling, and reporting inventory becomes simple and fast with Weave inventory management.
+  copy_two="Tracking, reconciling, and reporting inventory becomes simple and fast with Company inventory management.
 What use to take hours to track and reconcile, now can be done in minutes."

   headline_three="Intelligence Meets Simplicity & Speed"